WasmEdge/WasmEdge/docs/book/en/src/intro.md

 WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
 It powers serverless apps, embedded functions, microservices, smart contracts, and IoT devices.

-WasmEdge is CNCF Sandbox project now.
+WasmEdge is a CNCF Sandbox project now.